 Carla Campbell (BM 1981)

 Carla played for nearly a decade professionally in the US and Canada with traveling tours and including the American Wind Symphony Orchestra and then as Principal Percussionist with the Saskatoon Symphony Orchestra.
-After finishing an MBA in marketing, she worked in marketing, video production and also with the Calgary Philharmonic Orchestra as Director of Marketing and Sales.
-Carla is now working in Calgary and out of Chicago in marketing and sales as after 29 years she finally admitted she had better marry her true love, Mark Ott (BM 1983).
-Carla welcomes all alums from those *great days* to contact her at email@example.com.
+After finishing an MBA in marketing, she worked with the Calgary Philharmonic Orchestra as Director of Marketing and Sales and Calgary Economic Development as Director of Marketing and Communication.
+Carla now leads her own marketing and sales consulting firm working out of Calgary, Alberta.
+Carla welcomes all alums from those *great days* to contact her at firstname.lastname@example.org.

 Jim Campbell (BM 1976, MM 1978) email@example.com